bertt/gitlab-ci-training/README.md

 When the job succeeds, you can browse and download artifact from GitLab.

 More about artifacts: <https://docs.gitlab.com/ce/user/project/pipelines/job_artifacts.html>

-Exercise: Run pipeline and download artifact from CI/CD -> Pipelines -> Download artifacts.
-Inspect the content of zip file.

 Question: How can we clean up artifacts after 1 day?